Biographical Non-Fiction posted August 8, 2021

 So here we all are, gathered together on this site, pondering our strange world.
 Why us?
 Why do we write, we may ask?

-But we need time to complete a thought and reflect a written line that paints a story.
-For that, an introverted bent is advantageous.
+However, we need time to complete a thought and reflect on a written line that tells a story.
+An introverted mindset is advantageous for this.

-There are dozens of websites focusing on writers as reclusive in their need to look deep inside themselves for expression.
-Look at Margaret Atwood or JK Rowling for two.
-They are important introverts of our time.
-Writers are people who watch from the sidelines and observe life as it rolls by, then report.
-Yep, classic introverts.
+There are dozens of websites that focus on writers as reclusive in their need to look deep inside themselves for expression.
+Margaret Atwood and JK Rowling, for example, are important introverts of our time.
+Writers are people who watch from the sidelines, observe life as it rolls by, and then report.
+Yep, they are classic introverts.

 Some may think I’m a snob, looking down my nose at others.
-For example, at a recent gathering of friends, two people were dominating the conversation.
+For example, two people were dominating the conversation at a recent gathering of friends.
 I, as usual, tried to listen but was having trouble dealing with the rapid-fire yuk yuks.
 What the hell are they communicating?
 I was not in the mix, and I guess I showed it.
 I sat silent.
 Then, out of the blue, one of them turned to me and asked.
 “Are you getting tired?
 Are you going to sleep?”

 No!
 I didn’t say that.
 I wanted to, but I held my tongue.

 Instead, I just smiled and said nothing—a silent martyr.
-I had friends and family there, and I didn’t want to insult anybody.
+Friends and family were there, and I didn’t want to insult anybody.
 There was a person at the table who I knew was a songwriter.
 I looked over at her—she nodded her head.
 I smiled back.
 We were two people in a noisy room who shared a silent understanding.

-Ok, some may argue Hemingway and Mark Twain were extroverts, and that disproves the case.
+Some may argue that Hemingway and Mark Twain were extroverts, which disproves the case.
 But were they?
 Maybe they were just eccentrics who lived life in their unique ways.
-For example, Hemingway was a raucous drunk, who lived life on the edge.
-And Twain was a humorist who often spoke in public, it was his calling as a storyteller.
-So no, I don’t feel all writers are total introverts, but maybe just different versions of the species.
+For example, Hemingway was a raucous drunk living on the edge.
+Twain was a humorist who often spoke in public; it was his calling as a storyteller.
+So, no, I don’t feel all writers are total introverts; maybe they are just different versions of the species.

-I can say, though, that as an artist, sometimes a writer, I had always worked at improving myself, learning to be more expressive in visual and in words.
-So I rarely stop with the first creative attempt that springs up—except for a flash of an idea, of course.
-But after that, it's hours of polishing the presentation and fine-tuning the message.
+I can say, though, that as an artist and sometimes a writer, I had always worked to improve myself, learning to be more expressive in visuals and words.
+So, I rarely stop with the first creative attempt that springs up—except for a flash of an idea.
+After that, it's hours of polishing the presentation and fine-tuning the message.
 And I’m still learning, even at my retirement age.

 So anyway, that's my two bits, my little step up to the witness box.
-I could go on with more personal examples, and experiences, but I'm speaking to writers of all levels on this site who may share similar stories and views.
-I hope some are nodding their heads; I’m smiling back after I type this period.
+I could go on with more personal examples and experiences, but I'm speaking to writers of all levels on this site who may share similar stories and views.
+I hope some are nodding; I’m smiling back after I type this period.

 Are Writers Introverts? contest entry